benlec/SendNowPlayingToLcd/README.md

 This repository provides a script to do so.

-4°) Run a script in the background to monitory NowPlaying info changes in order to send them to LCDC screen.
+4°) Run a script in the background to monitory NowPlaying info changes in order to send them to LCD screen.

 This repository provides a script to do so.
 Execution will be integrated to ShairPort daemon